Rickenbacker: Guitars and 1960s rock and roll

-In the 1960s, Rickenbacker benefited tremendously when a couple of Rickenbacker guitar models became permanently intertwined with the sound and look of The Beatles.

-In Hamburg, in 1960, Beatles guitarist John Lennon bought a Rickenbacker 325, which he used throughout the early days of The Beatles.
-He eventually had the guitar's natural alder body refinished in black, and made other modifications, including adding a Bigsby vibrato tailpiece and regularly changing the control knobs.
-Lennon played this guitar for the Beatles' 1964 debut on The Ed Sullivan Show (as well as for their third Sullivan appearance, pre-taped the same day but broadcast two weeks later).
+In the 1960s, Rickenbacker benefited tremendously when a couple of Rickenbacker guitar models became permanently intertwined with the sound and look of the Beatles.
+In Hamburg in 1960, Beatles guitarist John Lennon bought a Rickenbacker 325, which he used throughout the early days of the Beatles.
+He eventually had the guitar's natural alder body refinished in black and made other modifications, including adding a Bigsby vibrato tailpiece and regularly changing the control knobs.
+Lennon played this guitar for the Beatles' 1964 debut on The Ed Sullivan Show, as well as for their third Sullivan appearance, pre-taped the same day but broadcast two weeks later.
 During Lennon's post-Beatles years in New York, he had this guitar restored to its original natural wood finish and the cracked gold pickguard replaced with a white one.

-Rickenbacker made two new 325s for Lennon and shipped them to him while the Beatles were in Miami Beach, Florida, on the same 1964 visit to the United States: a one-off custom 12-string 325 model and an updated six-string model with modified electronics and vibrato.
-He used this newer six-string model on the Beatles' sequentially "second" appearance on The Ed Sullivan Show.
+Rickenbacker made two new 325s for Lennon and shipped them to him.
+At the same time, the Beatles were in Miami Beach, Florida, on the same 1964 visit to the United States: a one-off custom 12-string 325 model and an updated six-string model with modified electronics and vibrato.
+He used this newer six-string model on the Beatles' second appearance on The Ed Sullivan Show.

 Lennon accidentally dropped the second 325 model during a 1964 Christmas show, breaking the headstock.
 While it was being repaired, Rickenbacker's UK distributor Rose Morris gave Lennon a model 1966 (the export version of a 325, available exclusively in a red finish and with an F-hole).
 Lennon later gave the 1966 to fellow Beatle Ringo Starr.

 Beatles guitarist George Harrison bought a 420 during a brief visit to the United States in 1963.
 In February 1964, while in New York City, F.C.
-Hall of Rickenbacker met with the band and their manager, and gave Harrison a model 360/12 (the second electric twelve-string built by Rickenbacker).
+Hall of Rickenbacker met with the band and their manager and gave Harrison a 360/12, the second electric twelve-string built by Rickenbacker.
 This instrument became a key part of the Beatles' sound on their LP A Hard Day's Night and other Beatles songs through late 1964.
 Harrison played this guitar sporadically throughout the remainder of his life.